Skip to main content

 In-Person Performance

 Smithsonian Chamber Music Society audiences are privy to the unparalleled experience of being able to hear two magnificent quartets of instruments—one made by Antonio Stradivari, the other by his teacher Nicoló Amati—in this popular four-concert series on Saturdays.
-The concert features music composed by Schubert, Mozart, and Bruckner.
+The concert features music composed by Mozart, Beethoven, and Ravel.

 In-Person Studio Arts Course